Note

 - [SKD002] Potential underfitting.
 Train/test scores are on par and not significantly better than the dummy baseline for 4/4 comparable metrics.
 Read more about this here.

 - [SKD006] Coefficient interpretation.
-Features are not on the same scale: coefficient magnitudes are not directly comparable as feature importance.
+Features appear to be standardized: coefficients are comparable but no longer interpretable in the original feature units.
 Read more about this here.

-- [SKD001] Potential overfitting.
+- [SKD005] Underrepresented classes.
 Read more about this here.

 Mute a check by passing its code to ignore,